QihuangZhang/CeLEry/tutorial/BiogenPretrain.md

 ```

-### 4.2 Plotting Functions {#42-plotting-functions}
+### 4.2 Plotting Functions

 The Density plot function use two input paths.

 -   `obsdata_path` specifies the path of the observation data from the
-    spatial transcriptomics data that are used to trained the data,
+    spatial transcriptomics data that are used to train the data,
     which are saved from the \".obs\" of the annotated data object in
     python.
-This files contain the spot ID, the locations of the spots
+These files contain the spot ID, the locations of the spots,
-    and the regions information, and will be used as the background of
+    and the region ID, and will be used as the background of
     the visualization.

 -   `prediction_path` specifies where the path of the prediction results